Frazz by Jef Mallett for December 20, 2017

 10. Albert einstein brain i6

-braindead Premium Member almost 7 years ago
+braindead Premium Member about 7 years ago

 Always good to remember that all the retail clerks in every industry simultaneously decided — on their own — to say ‘happy holidays’ instead of ‘Merry Christmas’.